 - Reviewers need to comment on ethical questions and possible research and publication misconduct.

-- Reviewers will do the work in timely manner and should notify editor if they can not complete the work.
+- Reviewers will do the work on time and should notify the editor if they can not complete the task.

 - Reviewers need to keep the confidentiality of the manuscript.

 - Reviewers should not accept to review the manuscripts in which there is a potential conflict of interest between them and any of the authors.